 To date, we have awarded $25 million in scholarships to nearly 4,500 students.

 We partner directly with colleges to provide our scholarship recipients with extra financial aid and ongoing support to help them succeed and ultimately graduate.

 For every $1 awarded by DSF to our scholarship recipients, our partner colleges award an average of $2 in additional financial aid.
 They also provide critical support services, such as mentors, special seminars and tutors to help our scholars succeed.

-These strategies are working well for our mostly first-generation scholars – 800 Scholars have graduated from college or technical school.
+These strategies are working well for our mostly first-generation scholars – Over 1,000 Scholars have graduated from college or technical school.

 "DSF has thoughtfully designed a strategy that strengthens the network of support for students.
 We believe this approach has the potential to inform other partnerships between nonprofits and higher education institutions, and that it will ultimately result in higher levels of educational attainment – especially for students from low-income backgrounds.”

 Click below for more information about how DSF is using its scholarship as leverage with students, partners and colleges to ensure student success.